-Let’s start by stating what’s obvious.
+Let’s start this Leesa bed review by stating what’s obvious.
 I’ve been growing roots in Berlin over the past three years.
 To a point where I’m now ready to call this damn gorgeous crazy impossible city my home.
 There once was a time when the thought of having all my belongings fit on the back of my bicycle was reassuring — that way I could push the eject button and ghost at any opportunity.
 But something, I’m not sure when, shifted.

 I started buying plants.
 I got a second-hand sofa and started chilling on it for the simple enjoyment of being home.
 I started fermenting stuff.
 I even got a goddamn dressing gown.
 Me.
 A dressing gown.